IS THERE A FIRE IN YOU?

 pride, professionalism, dedication, community,

-The operations of 70 West are almost entirely funded by members dues and donations from the community.
+The operations of 70 West have been almost entirely funded by members dues and donations from the community.
 The Department does receive a small amount of state funding from Act 833 of 1991.
-However, we don't stop there.
-Our staff is always looking for alternative funding sources such as matching grants to make our funds go the distance.
+Next year we will start collections on taxes.
+This however, will not change the fact that our staff will continue to look for alternative funding sources such as matching grants to make our funds go the distance.